shivannis/xandr-docs-public/xandr-docs/digital-platform-api/saved-report-service.md

 1. Construct a report JSON (as described in [Report Service - Step 1](./report-service.md#step-1-create-a-json-formatted-report-request)).
 1. `POST` the JSON to the saved-report service.
-1. Store the id that is returned.
+1. Store the ID that is returned.

 ```
 $ cat saved-report